What is Thrive?

 Each term, class teachers screen their classes using Thrive Online, helping them to identify activities that would benefit their whole class whilst also helping to identify any individuals who may need more targeted 1:1 support.

-Mrs Simpson works closely alongside Mrs Swiggs and carries out many of the 1:1 sessions with children.
-Mrs Simpson also opens the Thrive room at lunchtime, for any child who has a Thrive pass.
+She also works very closely with the parents of children with a Thrive action plan and she also opens the Thrive room at lunchtime, for any child who has a Thrive pass.

-If you have any concerns about your child, whether you think they might benefit from Thrive or whether they're already part of the Thrive group, please speak to Mrs Swiggs.
-She is available most days on the gate before and after school or alternatively an appointment can be made through the school office.
+If you have any concerns about your child, whether you think they might benefit from Thrive or whether they're already part of the Thrive group, please speak to Mrs Swiggs; an appointment can be made through the school office.